EffectOrientedProgramming/book/Chapters/04_Initialization.md

     )
 ```

-But in this case, the `Bread` service is `BreadHomeMade.baked`, which itself relies on a source of `Dough` and a `HeatSource`, so we must include all necessary services as arguments to `provide`.
+In this case, the `Bread` service is `BreadHomeMade.baked`, which needs `Dough` and a `HeatSource`, so we must include all necessary services as arguments to `provide`.
 If we don't, the type checker produces helpful error messages (try removing one of the services to see this).

 The interrelationships in `provide` are often called the *dependency graph*.
 Here, `BreadHomeMade.baked` satisfies the dependency in `serviceWithZIO[Bread]`.
-But `BreadHomeMade.baked` depends on `Dough.fresh` and `Oven.heated`.
+But `BreadHomeMade.baked` needs the services `Dough.fresh` and `Oven.heated`.
 You can imagine a tree of dependencies, which is the simplest form of this graph.

 In most dependency injection systems, the dependency graph is resolved for you.
-This typically happens in some special startup phase of the program which attempts to discover dependencies by following code paths.
+This typically happens in some special startup phase of the program that attempts to discover dependencies by following code paths.
-Such systems don't always find all dependencies and you don't find out the ones they do discover until runtime.
+Such systems don't always find all dependencies, and you don't see the ones they find until runtime.

 ## Sharing Dependencies

-Next, we'd like to start making `Toast`.
+Next, we'd like to make `Toast`:
-Both `Bread` and `Toast` require a `HeatSource`.

 ```scala 3 mdoc:silent
 import zio.*